Why Python is the Ideal Choice for Final Year Projects?

 2. Augmented Reality (AR) App

-An application that enhances the user's view of the real world by overlaying virtual objects or information onto the physical environment.
-AR is used for interactive experiences in gaming, education, and visualization.
+An application that augments the user's vision of the real world by combining a set of virtual objects or information into the real physical world.
+AR is frequently used for interactive experiences found in games, education, and visualization.
+Also, this can be one of the impressive Python projects for final year students, as you will focus on the most advanced technologies and skills.

 Key Features

-- Overlay 3D virtual objects into the real world.
+- Composite 3D virtual objects into the real world.

-- Real-time tracking using a camera and sensors.
+- Real-time tracking using a camera with depth and sensors.

 Libraries

-- ARKit: A framework for creating AR experiences (iOS-based, can be used with Python via wrappers).
+- ARKit: A framework that allows people to make AR experiences (iOS-based, but you can use Python wrappers)

-- Pygame: For building interactive applications, often used for developing AR games or educational tools.
+- Pygame: A library to build interactive applications, it is often used to create AR games or educational tools.

 Source Code: https://github.com/topics/augmented-reality-application?o=desc&s=updated